SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 	[Plugins]
 	Integration=true||

-If you want to use the *stateFile* parameter here (see below), it looks like:
+If you want to use any additional parameters here (see below), it looks like:

 	[Plugins]
-	Integration=true||stateFile: D:\SimRacing\Session State.json
+	Integration=true||stateFile: D:\SimRacing\Session State.json; language: DE; formats: Time S.##

 where *D:\SimRacing\Session State.json* is an example.
 Substitute your own path here.

 ### Configuration

-Only one plugin argument is provided, with which you can define the output file for the state representation.
+Several plugin arguments are provided, with which you can define the output file for the state representation and choose language and unit settings.

 	stateFile: *path*;
 	language: DE | EN | ...;